 A typical seal application involves a stationary element, a non-stationary (or rotating) element, and a controlled fluid cavity between these two elements (See Fig. 1).
 Traditionally, simple lip seals have been applied in this type of environment.

-Initially, non-contact seals were developed as a sealing method that would operate in extremely high shaft speed environments, or in applications where the durability of a traditional lip seal was limited.
+Initially, non-contact shaft seals were developed as a sealing method that would operate in extremely high shaft speed environments, or in applications where the durability of a traditional lip seal was limited.
 The contact lip seal has the stationary sealing element, or lip, in contact with the rotational element.
 This constant contact creates wear on both the lip and the rotating element, and adds significant parasitic drag to the system.
 In addition, operating speed is limited in these applications due to overheating and wear on the contact lip of the seal, as a result of rubbing between the rotating and non-rotating surfaces.
 Ultimately the seal lip will melt or centrifugally lift from the contact surface as operating speeds increase.

-Non-contact seals are designed to seal without any physical contact between the rotating and stationary elements.
+Non-contact shaft seals are designed to seal without any physical contact between the rotating and stationary elements.
 In general, the benefits of non-contact seals include:

 The type of non-contact seal chosen for an application determines its specific benefits.
 The key to successfully employing any non-contact seal is to understand the sealing methods, and to select the appropriate seal configuration for each specific application.